centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 **Important**: Centreon Web 2.x features two databases, the configuration database and the real-time database.
 Those are respectively called *centreon* and *centreon-storage*.
-Different outputs expect different database in their configuration.
+Different outputs expect may different databases in their configuration.

 ==============  =================